Thomasliminator/coms3157/1_LinuxEnvironment.md

 ### `cmp` and `diff`

 The `cmp` and `diff` functions tell compare files.
-The first tells us if they are different and the second tells us where they are different.
+The first tells us if they are different and the second tells us where they are different. `cmp` compares it byte by byte.

 ### Aliases and Configuration